shusson/shusson.info/_posts/2020/2020-09-20-building-nested-json-objects-with-postgres.md

-# Building nested json objects in postgres
+# Building nested json objects with postgres

 __20/09/2020__

-If you are using a relational data model, it's often the application layer that will transform normalized data from the db into a hierarchical object.
-For example many ORMs will support something like `formRepository.find({ relations: ["section", "section.question"] });` which will do something like [this](https://github.com/typeorm/typeorm/blob/c714867d3d0c43ccbb7ca8fb3ce969207e4d5c04/src/query-builder/SelectQueryBuilder.ts#L1926) behind the scenes.
-Moving the normalized data between the db and the application layer is redundant in space and time.
+Often the application layer will transform normalized data from the db into a hierarchical object.
+For example many ORMs will support something like `formRepository.find({ relations: ["section", "section.question"] });`, which will do something like [this](https://github.com/typeorm/typeorm/blob/c714867d3d0c43ccbb7ca8fb3ce969207e4d5c04/src/query-builder/SelectQueryBuilder.ts#L1926) behind the scenes.
+Moving the normalized data between the db and the application layer is redundant.
 With [json functions](https://www.postgresql.org/docs/12/functions-json.html), postgres can do the transformations instead.

 Basic model:
 ```sql